A Journey to an Illness Free, Pain Free Life, without Medication

 It was a frightening, humbling chapter of my life — one that made me realise just how precious health truly is.

-At my lowest point, I felt I had nothing to lose by trying some of the suggestions I had discovered.
+At my lowest point, I felt I had nothing to lose by trying some of the ideas I had discovered.

-In the months that followed, my body seemed to go through a gradual shift.
-The first change I noticed was the disappearance of my headaches.
-Slowly, I realised I no longer needed my knee supports as often.
-As time went on, my overall wellbeing simply felt as though it was improving, bit by bit.
+Over the months that followed, my body began to change — gradually but noticeably.
+The first thing I realised was that my headaches had disappeared.
+Slowly, my reliance on knee supports faded.
+Over time, my overall wellbeing simply felt as though it was improving, bit by bit.

-Nearly two years later, I found myself at the doctor’s surgery requesting a repeat prescription for Naproxen.
+Nearly two years later, I found myself at my doctor’s surgery requesting a repeat prescription for Naproxen.
 The receptionist asked when I had last had my blood pressure checked.
-I genuinely couldn’t remember.
-She mentioned that a blood-pressure clinic was running that day and asked whether I’d like to have it done.
-I agreed — I had nothing to lose.
+I couldn’t remember.

-If you enrol in the Course Access area, you can follow my full story — the steps I took, the lessons I learned, and how I reached a point where I now live illness free, pain-free, arthritis-free, asthma-free, and with vision improved enough that I no longer need glasses for driving.
+If you’d like to follow my full story — the steps I took, the lessons I learned, and how I reached a point where I now live illness-free, pain-free, arthritis-free, asthma-free, with eyesight improved enough that I no longer need glasses for driving — you can explore everything in the Course Access area.